 When someone is killed, New Jersey police don’t waste a moment investigating the cases in search of the person or people believed to have committed the crime.
-Then, NJ state prosecutors review the evidence and, depending on the particular circumstances of the case, charge the suspect with murder, felony murder, or manslaughter.
+Then, New Jersey state prosecutors review the evidence and, depending on the particular circumstances of the case, charge the suspect with murder, felony murder or manslaughter.
 These are extremely serious charges that come with life-altering consequences, including significant prison time.

-What Are the Differences Between the Various Manslaughter Charges in NJ?
+What Are The Differences Between The Various Manslaughter Charges In New Jersey?

-Aggravated Manslaughter: The most serious of the manslaughter charges in NJ is aggravated manslaughter.
+- Aggravated manslaughter: The most serious of the manslaughter charges in New Jersey is aggravated manslaughter.
 It is a crime of the first degree and results in a prison sentence between 10 and 30 years.
 To get a conviction on this charge, prosecutors must be able to prove that the defendant showed extreme indifference to the value of human life.
 Similar to the other New Jersey manslaughter charges, the action is committed with recklessness and without deliberate planning.

-Shooting and killing another individual over a road rage incident may satisfy the requirements for aggravated manslaughter.
+- Shooting and killing another individual over a road rage incident may satisfy the requirements for aggravated manslaughter.
 However, with the right representation, there could be a defense.
-Most of Ms. Cohen’s murder cases have resulted in a manslaughter charge and as little time as three years in prison or even probation.
+Most of the murder cases I have worked on have resulted in a manslaughter charge and as little as three years in prison or even probation.